 Total parenteral nutrition (TPN)

-Eventual oral feeding if > 100 cm of jejunum remain
+Eventual oral feeding if > 100 cm of small bowel remain

 Antidiarrheals, cholestyramine, proton pump inhibitors, vitamin supplements

 In the immediate postoperative period, diarrhea is typically severe, with significant electrolyte losses.
 Patients typically require TPN and intensive monitoring of fluid and electrolytes (including calcium and magnesium).
 An oral iso-osmotic solution of sodium and glucose (similar to the World Health Organization's oral rehydration formula—see Oral Rehydration Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
-Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be... read more ) is slowly introduced in the postoperative phase once the patient stabilizes and stool output is < 2 L/day.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more ) is slowly introduced in the postoperative phase once the patient stabilizes and stool output is < 2 L/day.

-Patients with extensive resection (< 100 cm of remaining jejunum) and those with excessive fluid and electrolyte losses require TPN for life.
+Patients with extensive resection (< 100 cm of remaining small bowel) and those with excessive fluid and electrolyte losses require TPN for life.